Thursday, January 16, 2025

 If there's a way to use Bluesky without locking myself to the platform, I will join the party there in a hot second.
 And if there's a way to join the Bluesky party from the Fediverse, then goddamn I will party my ass off.

-Back to my personal interest here, I began using the rallying cry of Free Our Feeds! in a blog post on 2/11/21 (the earliest use of that phrase I could find on Google), and then used the hashtag #FreeOurFeeds on Twitter on 2/13/21, apparently the first use of that hashtag.
-I continued using this hashtag often on Twitter, and featured a fuller treatment of the concept in a 4/22/21 article in Tech Policy Press that included the diagram here.
+My personal interest: I began using the rallying cry of Free Our Feeds! in a blog post on 2/11/21 (the earliest use of that phrase I could find on Google), and the hashtag #FreeOurFeeds on Twitter on 2/13/21 (also apparently the first use).
+I continued using this hashtag often on Twitter, and for a fuller treatment of the concept in a 4/22/21 Tech Policy Press article that included the diagram here.

-Of course 2021 was not very long ago, and many people had already become advocates for algorithmic choice.
-But I also take pride in being perhaps the longest-serving advocate for these ideas.
+Of course 2021 was not long ago, and many people were becoming advocates for algorithmic choice.
+But I also take pride in being perhaps the longest-serving advocate for these ideas -- and perhaps the one looking farthest ahead.
+For this forward view, see especially the recent works synopsized in this post, and this fuller list

-The hope is that Bluesky Social PBC and Free Our Feeds Foundation can catalyze a vibrant open ecosystem -- to create a new infrastructure for social media that lets a thousand flowers bloom -- and can grow and evolve over many sociotechnical generations.
+A re-formation of social media?
+The hope is that Bluesky Social PBC and Free Our Feeds Foundation (along with similar Mastodon efforts) can catalyze a vibrant open ecosystem -- to create a new infrastructure for social media that lets a thousand flowers bloom -- and can grow and evolve over many sociotechnical generations.